I2PC/docs/docs/Installation/Requirements/index.rst

    sudo apt install -y libfftw3-dev libopenmpi-dev libhdf5-dev python3-numpy python3-dev libtiff5-dev libsqlite3-dev default-jdk git cmake libjpeg-dev

-Additionally, you need to install `scons` in the environment where Xmipp will be compiled.
-If you plan to run Xmipp within Scipion, you should install it in your Scipion3 environment.
-You can install `scons` using `pip`:

 These requirements will ensure that your system is ready for installing and using Xmipp.